inlets/inlets-pro/docs/cli-reference.md

     This mode may be useful for testing, but is not recommended for confidential use.

-    `--connect ws://remote-machine:8123/connect`
+    `--url ws://remote-machine:8123/connect`

     Use port `8123` for the control-plane and `ws://` instead of `wss://`

 #### Set the authentication token `--token`

-The inlets-pro server requires a token for authentication to make sure that the client is genuine.
+The `inlets-pro tcp server` requires a token for authentication to make sure that the client is genuine.
 It is recommended to combine the use of the token with auto-tls or external TLS.

 You can create your own token, or generate one with bash: